meltyourface/blank/posts/Psychological-torture/Stockholm-Syndrome-Unraveled-A-Tale-of-Captivity-and-Connection/index.md

 ## The Shattered Mirror

-Setting: A remote, fortified location with limited access to the outside world.
+**Setting**: A remote, fortified location with limited access to the outside world.

 Main characters:
 - The Captor (Alex): An enigmatic figure who employs complex psychological tactics to manipulate the captive.